The Ides of March (band): Success

 Having secured a recording contract with Warner Bros.
 Records in 1970 the band released the track "Vehicle", which allegedly became the fastest-selling single in Warner's history.
 Fourteen seconds of the completed "Vehicle" master tape (primarily the guitar solo) were accidentally erased in the recording studio.
 The missing section was spliced in from a previously discarded take.

-The song reached No. 2 on the Billboard Hot 100 and No. 6 on the corresponding Cash Box listings.
+The song reached No. 2 on the Billboard Hot 100, No. 6 on the corresponding Cash Box listings, and No. 3 in Canada.
 It sold over one million copies, and was awarded a gold disc in November 1972.
 The following album, Vehicle, reached No. 55 nationally.

 The band toured extensively throughout 1970 in support of many top acts, including Jimi Hendrix, Janis Joplin and Led Zeppelin.
 The Ides of March were also among the participants in the "Festival Express" train tour documented in a 2003 film, although they were not featured in the film.

 During the summer of 1970, Ray Herr was forced to leave the Ides to investigate his status with the local draft board.
 He changed his name to Ray Scott and formed the short-lived group Orphanage before relocating to Nashville to pursue a career in country music.

 In 1971, the band released their second album Common Bond.
 The featured single was "L.A.
 Goodbye".
-The song was at No. 1 on regional charts for five weeks, No. 2 on WCFL Chicago, No. 5 on WLS Chicago, but only No. 73 on the Billboard Hot 100.
+The song was at No. 1 on regional charts for five weeks, No. 2 on WCFL Chicago, No. 5 on WLS Chicago, No. 63 in Canada, but only No. 73 on the Billboard Hot 100.

 In 1972, the band moved to RCA Records and released World Woven.
 At this point, the band departed from the "brass" sound (though one song featured a single trumpet) and the album produced no hit singles.

 In 1973, the Midnight Oil album was released.
 The band played its final show of their "first era" at Morton West High School in Berwyn that November.